robwierzbowski/eslint-robBnB/README.md

 ## Expectations

-These rules expect your application or tool to be configured in the following ways.
+These rules expect your repository to be configured in the following ways.
 If it isn't you may need to alter related rules.

 - If using React, your bundler is configured to automatically insert the [new JSX transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).
 Bundlers like [Vite](https://vitejs.dev/) do this by default.
 - If type safety is desired, you're using TypeScript.
 All PropType linters are disabled.